 Pernod works really well in fish recipes, so I knew it would work beautifully in this salmon recipe too.
 Plus, the BA recipe used fennel seeds, bulbs of fresh fennel and Pernod.
 Since I’m not a HUGE fan of “in your face” anise flavor, I knew that using just the Pernod would give me a nice subtle anise flavor that would work really well with the sweet leeks and salmon.
 Oh, and since I still have some of my tarragon hanging on in my herb pots (which also has a slight anise flavor), I thought I’d make use of that in this recipe too.

 You really can get this whole dish on the table in 30 minutes.
-The other nice thing about it (as if a 30 minute meal wasn’t enough) is that you can make substitutions for some of these ingredients.
+The other nice thing about it (as if 30 minute meals weren’t enough) is that you can make substitutions for some of these ingredients.
 Want to use fennel instead of leeks?
 Go for it.
 You’d rather use onions instead of leeks or fennel?
 Sure, not a problem (the dish will be sweeter, but will still taste great).
 Want to use sea bass or halibut and not salmon?
 Rock on…both will work just fine.

 So get in there and whip this up.
 This is a fantastic date night dinner that will have him, or her, begging you for more.